Synthetic monitors are API checks or virtual browser instances that monitor your website, recording each check in detail. They can also:

 - Collect custom response codes for more detail on your monitor runs.

-You can also add monitors with our NerdGraph API or the Synthetics REST API.
-For REST APIs, you can create a
+You can also create monitors with our synthetic monitoring REST API.
+For REST APIs, make a

-POST to "copy" and create a new monitor.
+POST to create a "copy" of your chosen monitor.

 You cannot change a monitor's type after the monitor is created, but you can edit other monitor settings.